André de Ruyter

 André Marinus de Ruyter (born 20 March 1968) is a South African businessman who previously worked at Sasol and Nampak.

 In December 2019, he was appointed CEO of Eskom, South Africa's state-owned electricity company.
 On 14 December 2022, it was reported that he would soon step down as CEO of Eskom.

+De Ruyter published a book, Truth to Power, in May 2023, which detailed his three years at Eskom, and the level of pillaging, looting and political interference that contributed to the energy provider's downfall.

 Early life and education

 De Ruyter was born in Pretoria in 1968.
 He holds a Bachelor's degree from the University of Pretoria, a Bachelor of Civil Law certificate and Bachelor of Laws degree from the University of South Africa, and a Masters of Business Administration from the Nyenrode Business University.